JavaLandau/trash-hw/README.md

 # Trash of hardware
 The repository contains old unfinished and not actual projects for history purposes
+**NOTE.
+It is the archive repository**